 13. Take action on feedback

-During COVID-19, everyone is feeling the pressure when it comes to financial uncertainty.
-However, to ensure that your charitable organisation continues to serve the community, you must listen to the people you serve.
+During COVID-19, everyone is feeling pressure when it comes to financial uncertainty.
+However, to ensure that your charitable organization continues to serve the community, you must listen to the people you serve.

 The feedback you get from the beneficiaries will help you modify the delivery operations.